binyamin/eleventy-garden/README.md

 Here's what this project needs...
 - A readme illustration (like a banner)
-- Contributors — even fixing typos on the redme is helpful.
+- Contributors — even fixing typos on the readme is helpful.
 - Feedback!
 I didn't make this repo is for myself, so y'all gotta tell me what you want.
 - Stars on GitHub